 Little Red Riding Hood Q&A

-What Is The Difference Between Little Red Riding Hood And Little Red Cap?
+What Is The Difference Between Little Red Riding Hood And The Little Red Cap Versions Of The Story?

 In Charles Perault’s version of the Little Red Riding Hood story (or, Little Red Cap), both Little Red Riding Hood and her granny are eaten by the wolf and are not rescued by the huntsman.

-What Is The Moral Of Little Red Red Cap?
+What Is The Moral Of Little Red Riding Hood Story?

-The Little Red Riding Hood fairy tale bedtime story has been told to children for generations as a way of teaching them a number of valuable life lessons.
+The Little Red Riding Hood bedtime story has been told to children for generations as a way of teaching them a number of valuable life lessons.

 1. Don’t Trust Strangers